Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-   The first, CMAF Ingest, mainly functions as an ingest format to a packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers, cloud storage or content delivery networks.
+   The first, CMAF Ingest, mainly functions as an ingest format to a packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers, cloud storage or Content Deliery Networks.

    The section on interfaces and profiles provides more background and motivation around these two interfaces